liru0126/liru0126.github.io/_pages/about.md

 # News
+- *2025.09*: &nbsp; One paper is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
 - *2024.12*: &nbsp; Three papers are accepted by AAAI 2025.
 - *2024.12*: &nbsp; One paper is accepted by IEEE Transactions on Information Forensics and Security (TIFS).